In-grid-collective/servPubWiki/Old Notes + tutorials/02-Web Server Setup on Pi.md

 The next step is to setup the software needed to make a set up a server on your pi.
 You can use a number of different tools and programming languages to create servers.

 We will be using [NginX](https://www.nginx.com/)  which is a web serving software.
 You can use Nginx to create various types of servers.
 We will be creating a simple static server using Nginx on our Pi.
-We have also used Nginx for our reverse proxy server that redirects traffic coming in from the public internet, which will come to later here [](05-VPN%20and%20Reverse%20Proxy%20Server.md.md#NginX%20Reverse%20Proxy%20Server)
+We have also used Nginx for our reverse proxy server that redirects traffic coming in from the public internet, which will come to later here [[05-VPN and Reverse Proxy Server.md.md#NginX Reverse Proxy Server]]

 Back to the server set up on our pi!

 # NGINX

 We will put nginx on our pi!
 To do this we will need to be working on our pi.
-To enter the pi we will use ssh [](01-Set%20up%20Pi%20for%20local%20Network%20Access.md.md#Security%20via%20SSH%20Keys).
+To enter the pi we will use ssh [[01-Set up Pi for local Network Access.md.md#Security via SSH Keys]].

 Once in the pi, we will install the open source nginx from the command line using apt, there are [many other ways to install](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/). apt is a tool which allows you to download and install packages onto your device.